OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/12-Test-Content-Security-Policy.md

 `http-equiv=Content-Security-Policy` attribute of an HTML document.

-A header named `Content-Security-Policy-Report-Only` can be used to instruct the browser to no apply the restrictions but only report if they would have been violated.
+A header named `Content-Security-Policy-Report-Only` can be used to instruct the browser to not apply the restrictions but only report if they would have been violated.

 ### CSP directives